-(4) Represents 345 shares of our common stock held by North Horizon Pty Ltd. and 572 shares of common stock issuable to Mr. Nathanielsz pursuant to his stock options currently exercisable or exercisable within 60 days of November 29, 2019.
-Excludes 39,000 options and 78,000 restricted stock units that are subject to certain vesting conditions, as discussed above in the section captioned "Executive Compensation - New Employment Agreement with James Nathanielsz," and that will not vest as of December 1, 2019.

-(5) Represents 230 shares of our common stock held by Dr. Julian Kenyon, a director of our Company, and 572 shares of our common stock issuable to Dr. Kenyon pursuant to his stock options currently exercisable or exercisable within 60 days of November 29, 2019.
-Excludes 19,500 options and 39,000 restricted stock units that are subject to certain vesting conditions, as discussed above in the section captioned "Executive Compensation - New Services Agreement with Julian Kenyon," and that will not vest as of December 1, 2019.
+- (4) Represents 345 shares of our common stock held by North Horizon Pty Ltd. and 572 shares of common stock issuable to Mr. Nathanielsz pursuant to his stock options currently exercisable or exercisable within 60 days of May 1, 2020.
+Excludes 39,000 options and 78,000 restricted stock units that are subject to certain vesting conditions, as discussed above in the section captioned "Executive Compensation New Employment Agreement with James Nathanielsz,". - (5) Represents 230 shares of our common stock held by Dr. Julian Kenyon, a director of our Company, and 572 shares of our common stock issuable to Dr. Kenyon pursuant to his stock options currently exercisable or exercisable within 60 days of May 12, 2020.
+Excludes 19,500 options and 39,000 restricted stock units that are subject to certain vesting conditions, as discussed above in the section captioned "Executive Compensation New Services Agreement with Julian Kenyon," and that will not vest as of May 12, 2020.